 Language: Swedish and English

-…the same year as John F Kennedy was shot in the back seat of his dark blue Lincoln Continental, a steady stream of perfectly polished passenger cars crashed headlong into Andy Warhol’s series of screen prints Death in America, effectively signalling the beginning of the end of the American Dream.
+But the seductive voyage through the American 1960s did not remain frictionless: the same year as John F Kennedy was shot in the back seat of his dark blue Lincoln Continental, a steady stream of perfectly polished passenger cars crashed headlong into Andy Warhol’s series of screen prints Death in America, effectively signalling the beginning of the end of the American Dream.
 It is interesting from several aspects to compare Warhol with Sierra: both artists deal, in different ways, with mass production and meaninglessness, with death in relation to capital, and with the contrast in everyday life between the inconspicuously trivial and the exceptionally violent.
-(Lisa Rosendahl)